Minutes: Format

 The format of the minutes can vary depending on the standards established by an organization, although there are general guidelines.
-Robert's Rules of Order contains a sample set of minutes.

 Generally, minutes begin with the name of the body holding the meeting (e.g., a board) and may also include the place, date, list of people present, and the time that the chair called the meeting to order.

 Since the primary function of minutes is to record the decisions made, all official decisions must be included.
 If a formal motion is proposed and seconded, then (regardless whether it passes) this is recorded.
 The voting tally may also be included.
 The part of the minutes dealing with a routine motion might note merely that a particular motion was "moved by Ann and passed".
 It is not strictly necessary to include the name of the person who seconds a motion.
 Where a tally is included, it is sufficient to record the number of people voting for and against a motion, but requests by participants to note their votes by name may be allowed.
 If a decision is made by roll-call vote, then all of the individual votes are recorded by name.
 If it is made by general consent without a formal vote, then this fact may be recorded.

 The minutes may end with a note of the time that the meeting was adjourned.

 Minutes are sometimes submitted by the person who is responsible for them (often the secretary) at a subsequent meeting for review.
 The traditional closing phrase is "Respectfully submitted" (although this is no longer common), followed by the officer's signature, his or her typed (or printed) name, and his or her title.
 That closing phrase developed from "respectively submitted", expressing a claim that the order in which the various events are recorded in the minutes matches the order in which they occurred during the actual meeting.

 Usually, one of the first items in an order of business or an agenda for a meeting is the reading and approval of the minutes from the previous meeting.
 If the members of the group agree (usually by unanimous consent) that the written minutes reflect what happened at the previous meeting, then they are approved, and the fact of their approval is recorded in the minutes of the current meeting.
 If there are significant errors or omissions, then the minutes may be redrafted and submitted again at a later date.
 Minor changes may be made immediately using the normal amendment procedures, and the amended minutes may be approved "as amended".
 It is normally appropriate to send a draft copy of the minutes to all the members in advance of the meeting so that the meeting is not delayed by a reading of the draft.